Nintendo DS Lite + M3 Lite FlashCard In-Depth Review:

 - Long Long battery life.

 - Boots up FAST.
-From power on to when I start playing on CastleVania it was about 8 seconds!!
+From power on to when I start playing on CastleVania it

 - compact and small.
 Easily pocketable